 Lessons Learned and Resources for the Journey Ahead

-Reflecting on my journey, I’ve gleaned several insights that I hope will assist others navigating the complexities of obtaining life insurance as a type 1 diabetic:
+Reflecting on my journey, I’ve gleaned several insights that I hope will help others navigating the complexities of obtaining life insurance as a type 1 diabetic:

-- Type Matters: Insurance companies primarily focus on the type of diabetes when assessing risk, with type 2 diabetes generally viewed more favorably than type 1.
+- Understanding Underwriting Criteria: Insurance companies primarily focus on the type and duration of diabetes when assessing risk, with type 2 diabetes generally viewed more favorably than type 1.

-- Importance of Glycemic Control- A1c Levels: While stringent criteria exist, maintaining hemoglobin A1c levels within the range of 6.0-7.5 can enhance eligibility for coverage.
+- Importance of Glycemic Control: While stringent criteria exist, maintaining hemoglobin A1c levels within the range of 6.0-7.5 can enhance eligibility for coverage.

-Identifying Diabetes-Friendly Insurers: Several insurance companies have demonstrated a willingness to work with type 1 diabetics, offering hope amidst the challenges.
-Among them are:
+- Identifying Diabetes-Friendly Insurers: Several insurance companies have demonstrated a willingness to work with type 1 diabetics, offering hope amidst the challenges.
+Among them are Lincoln, Prudential, AIG, and MetLife, to name a few.

 - Lincoln